marklogic-community/marklogic-unit-test/CONTRIBUTING.md

 marklogic-unit-test-client/gradle-local.properties and copy the `mlRestPort` property to change the port.)

+For modifications to code in the ./marklogic-junit 5 project, please see the README file in that project.

 ##### Running Tests in the GUI

 Point a browser to http://localhost:8008/test/.